CV

 History of Social Democracy, from Lassalle to FDR

-The politics of American industry, from the “American System” to WWII
+The politics of American industry, from the “American System” to WWI

 Socio-political history of American labor